-Obesity and genetics are directly related.
-Combined with environmental influences, your genes are up to 70% responsible for your body’s weight.1,2 Bariatric surgery may be the only effective way to alter these genetically predetermined body processes.
+The medical community has proved that obesity and genetics are directly related.
+Combined with environmental influences, your genes are up to 70% responsible for your body’s weight (1) (2).

 If obesity has so many negative mental and physical health consequences, why would our bodies have evolved this way?